lmparris21/K6-Course/README.md

     - Demonstrates using PapaParse library to parse CSV content
     - Provides an example of data-driven testing with CSV files
     - Shows efficient data loading with SharedArray

+24. **k6 Cloud Integration** (`24-k6-cloud.ts`)
+    - Demonstrates how to integrate k6 tests with Grafana Cloud
+    - Shows cloud configuration options and project setup
+    - Covers authentication and API key configuration
+    - Examples of running tests in the cloud vs. local execution with cloud streaming
+    - Provides guidance for advanced metrics and visualization in the cloud dashboard

+25. **k6 Test API with Cloud Reporting** (`25-k6-test-api.ts`)
+    - Comprehensive test demonstrating a complete user workflow with the test API
+    - Features k6 Cloud integration for real-time monitoring and advanced analytics
+    - Includes user registration, authentication, and full CRUD operations
+    - Shows advanced cloud reporting configuration with thresholds and stages
+    - Demonstrates the benefits of cloud-based performance analysis and team collaboration
+    - Requires the test API to be running via Docker

 ## Running Tests